gzaets/ECS189LGroupProject/ProjectDocument.md

 *   UI Refinement

     *   I added a lot of UI elements to the game to make it more user friendly and to provide more information to the player.
 I improved the Main Menu's presentation, added an explanation section to help the reader know how to play the game, and added animation transtitions between the menu and game for a smooth/non-choppy experience.
+I also added a pause menu that the player can access by pressing the escape key.
+This pause menu allows the player to resume the game, go back to the main menu, or quit the game.
+I also added a loading screen that appears when the player starts the game, and disappears when the game is loaded.
+Besides coding all of these elements like described in the Main Role Section, I picked the art designs to fit in the overall theme of the game.

+*   Narrative and core

+    *   Our narrative team wasn't able to add the necessary NPCs in time to make the world feel lived in, so me, @fdang2000, and @j-p-ecs had to step in to add some narrative variety to the game.
+We added the element of magic that can be acquired by the player.
+I perosnally worked on adding the fireball spell (Asset and movement/damage logic) to the game.
+It doesn't do much for the narrative, but it does make the world feel a little bit more magical and RPG-like.
+It gives a sense of purpose for the user to actually explore the map, since the narrative wasn't implemented by our team member.

 *   References I used for all my parts:
     *   *[Pause Menu](https://www.youtube.com/watch?v=9dYDBomQpBQ)*